Hussain-Naik/PP2-Namaaz-Display/README.md

 ## User stories

 ### First time visitor goals
-- I want to know what time each islamic prayer is
+- As a first time visitor I want to know what time each islamic prayer is
-- I want the site Responsive on my device
+- As a first time visitor I want the site Responsive on my device
-- I want the site to be easy to navigate
+- As a first time visitor I want the site to be easy to navigate

 ### Returning visitor goals
-- I want to know how long remaining for current prayer
+- As a returning visitor I want to know how long remaining for current prayer

 ### Frequent visitor goals
-- I want to know prayer times in different cities
+- As a Frequent visitor I want to know prayer times in different cities
-- I want to know next day prayer times to avoid missing my prayers
+- As a Frequent visitor I want to know next day prayer times to avoid missing my prayers

 ---
 ## Technologies Used